diegomarquez/side-scrolling-shooting-game/README.md

 -------------------

 - Editor
-	- Create layers for Main viewport on initialization of the editor
+	- Game builder should create all editor objects on demand.
+Avoid having that 1 object created in every pool.

 	- Fix Viewport arranging logic, swapping is wrong.
 	- Fix clicking on canvas, it does not work when the main viewport is scrolled

-	- Clear all layer, viewports and pools during editor initialization
+	- Remove all update groups before loading a new scene
 	- Update UI of game-object and group selector
 	- Update UI to add new viewports, put it on top instead of the bottom
 		- Use Dialog to create new viewport